Farama-Foundation/PettingZoo/README.md

 Our AEC environments have the following attributes:

 `env.agents`: a list of the names of all current agents, typically integers.
-These may be changed as an enviroment progresses.
+These may be changed as an enviroment progresses (i.e. agents can be added or removed).

 `env.observation_spaces`: a dict of the gym observation spaces of every agent, by name.